-Mark Bittman, one the country's best-known, most widely respected food writers thinks he knows why.
+Mark Bittman, one the country's best-known and most respected food writers thinks he knows why.
 And he knows what he’s talking about.
-His award-winning How to Cook Everything series is mainstay of the modern kitchen.
+As the author of the award-winning How to Cook Everything series, he's a mainstay of the modern kitchen.

 “The fast answer is that we live in a meat-centric culture.
 Isn’t the quintessential American dinner steak and potatoes?
 No one has taught many of us to eat legumes.
 Yet with a bit of practice, you can make a dinner centered on legumes every bit as satisfying as one organized around meat.”

 Bittman spills the beans about legumes in this Q&A.